top of page

 Emotions Are Metabolic Events

-Every emotional state — fear, anger, grief, shame, overwhelm, even excitement — triggers a physiological response:
+Every emotional state — fear, anger, grief, shame, overwhelm, and even excitement — triggers a physiological response.
+These responses include:

 In the energy-constraint model, these responses reallocate energy away from long-term processes like: